popopame/KHW/Cours/Chptr2_CA-TLS.md

 Well to put it simply , Certificate will be used by all these component to securely communicate together.
 The certificates will be used to encrypt the data being exchanged and the CA will be used to validate the identity of the the components.

+We will generate the following Certificates:

+* **Component/Client Certificate** : These Certs provide authentification for users in the K8s cluster : kube-controller, kube-proxy, kube-scheduler , kubelet and Admin
+* **Service account Key** : K8s use a certificate to sign service accoun token
+* **Kubernetes API certificate** : Certificate used by the Kubernetes api

 **Note: I created a Script to help generate all the Certificates in a faster manner , the most important thing is to UNDERSTAND  a command.
 If you do not use the script , you need to declare all the varialble beforehand**